TakeJoshyy/TheMurphVerse/setup.md

 If you choose the normal route you will need to download [this](https://github.com/something-smart/ironmon-randomizer) for later as this contains a .jar you will need.

 > [!TIP]
-> Normal option means that you will be use the .ips patch
+> Normal option means that you will be use the .ips patch.
-> Natdex you will use the .bps file and will also have to setup the Natdex v1.1.2 extension.
+> Natdex you will be using the .bps file and will also have to setup the Natdex v1.1.2 extension.

 ### Extensions